JinraeKim/FlightSims.jl/README.md

 - `sim`
     - return `prob::DEProblem` and `df::DataFrame`.
     - For now, only [**in-place** method (iip)](https://diffeq.sciml.ai/stable/basics/problem/#In-place-vs-Out-of-Place-Function-Definition-Forms) is supported.
+- `apply_inputs(func; kwargs...)`
+    - By using this, user can easily apply external inputs into environments.
+It is borrowed from [an MRAC example of ComponentArrays.jl](https://jonniedie.github.io/ComponentArrays.jl/stable/examples/adaptive_control/) and extended to be compatible with [SimulationLogger.jl](https://github.com/JinraeKim/SimulationLogger.jl).
 - Macros for logging data: `@Loggable`, `@log`, `@onlylog`, `@nested_log`
     - For more details, see [SimulationLogger.jl](https://github.com/JinraeKim/SimulationLogger.jl).

 *Deprecated APIs*
-- ([#16](https://github.com/JinraeKim/FlightSims.jl/issues/16)) `apply_inputs(func; kwargs...)`
-    - By using this, user can easily apply external inputs into environments.
-It is borrowed from [an MRAC example of ComponentArrays.jl](https://jonniedie.github.io/ComponentArrays.jl/stable/examples/adaptive_control/).
 - `DatumFormat(env::AbstractEnv)`: return a function `(x, t, integrator::DiffEqBase.DEIntegrator) -> nt::NamedTuple` for saving data.
     - It is recommended users to use `DatumFormat(env::AbstractEnv)` for saving **basic information** of `env`.
     - Default setting: time and state histories will be saved as `df.time` and `df.state`.